All Photos by Tomiko Jones

 FOR VOICE AND ENSEMBLE WITH ELECTRONICS

-A KILLING JAR is a tool used by entomologists to kill butterflies and other insects without damaging their bodies: a hermetically sealable glass container, lined with poison, in which the specimen will quickly suffocate.
-Voices from the Killing Jar depicts a series of female protagonists who are caught in their own kinds of killing jars — hopeless situations, inescapable fates, impossible fantasies, and other unlucky circumstances — each living in a world constructed from among the countless possible sonic environments of the Wet Ink Ensemble, for whom the work was written.
+A killing jar is a tool used by entomologists to kill butterflies and other insects without damaging their bodies: a hermetically sealable glass container, lined with poison, in which the specimen will quickly suffocate.
+Voices from the Killing Jar depicts a series of female protagonists who are caught in their own kinds of killing jars – hopeless situations, inescapable fates, impossible fantasies, and other unlucky circumstances – each living in a world constructed from among the countless possible sonic environments of the Wet Ink Band.

-The titular 16 year-old of Haruki Murakami's Wind-Up Bird Chronicle speculates on the true nature of the force underlying human existence.
-In increasingly agitated fragments, she describes the essential malevolence of this force and admits its influence on her to commit acts of violence and cruelty.
+I. In Prelude: May Kasahara, the titular 16 year-old of Haruki Murakami's Wind-Up Bird Chronicle speculates on the true nature of the force underlying human existence, admitting its influence on her to commit acts of violence and cruelty.
 (Text by Kate Soper)

 IV.
 Midnight's Tolling: Lucile Duplessis

-Lucile Duplessis remembered for being the wife of French Revolutionary Camille Desmoulins, and was executed by guillotine at 24.
-Midnight's Tolling sets excerpts from a journal she kept as an extravagantly moody young girl and teenager, full of angst and bloodthirsty charm.
-(Text by Lucile Duplesis)
+Lucile Duplessis was the wife of French Revolutionary Camille Desmoulins, and was executed by guillotine at 24.
+Midnight's Tolling sets excerpts from a journal she kept as an extravagantly moody young girl and teenager, full of undirected angst and bloodthirsty charm.
+(Text by Lucile Duplessis, trans.
+Soper)

 VI.
 Interlude: Asta Solilja